-Since Eyebeam's founding 16 years ago, 2013 is the very first year that its roster of Fellows and Residents includes more women than men.
+Join us for a full-day event exploring aspects of gender, feminism, technology and art in consideration of the fact that since Eyebeam’s founding 16 years ago, 2013 marks the very first year that its roster of Fellows and Residents includes more women than men.

 Featuring afternoon installations and activities by Feminist Economics Department (the FED), Miki Foster, Jen Kennedy + Liz Linden, Queer Technologies, Cassie Thornton, and Caroline Woolard, and an evening potluck dinner with presentations of current work by numerous female Eyebeam Alumnae.